|

 C:\Users\user name\AppData\Roaming\Microsoft\Word\Startup

-You can locate yours through Windows Find (Search) or by going through Word to examine your File Location Options.
+You always can locate the Startup Folder on your computer through Windows Find (Search) or by going through Word to examine your File Location Options or you can use the macro shown at the bottom of this page.

 Windows Find (Search)

 Shown above is a Windows Vista Explorer search dialog using Advanced Search.
 Note that there are a number of different folders all labeled "Startup."
 Your system will likely have two.
-If only two, one will be in the Office folder, the other will be your Word Startup folder.
-Templates placed in the Office STARTUP folder will act as Add-Ins for Word and possibly for other Office Applications.
+If only two, one will be the Office Startup folder, the other will be your Word Startup folder.
 Those in the Word Startup folder will apply only to Word.

 You can identify the Word startup folder using Word's File Location Options